 There are three different disk controllers: rk, rl, and rh.
 You can only have one of each type, and whether or not each type is included is governed by the signals have_rk, have_rl, and have_rh; setting these to 1 includes the controller, and setting to 0 disables it.

 If you include a controller, the signals of the form rX_sdcard_cs, rX_sdcard_mosi, rX_sdcard_sclk, and rX_sdcard_miso must be connected to FPGA pins that are in turn connected to where the SD card cage is located on the board.
-Additionally, the controllers include debug signals in a 4-bit vector called rX_sdcard_debug that will be enabled if you set have_rX_debug to 1.
-In general, it is advisable to include the debug signal and connect the 4-bit vector to leds on the FPGA board; it will allow you to see whether the sdcard is being read or written, and if the controller can communicate with the card.
+Additionally, the controllers output a 4-bit vector called rX_sdcard_debug that will show whether the card can be accessed (bit 0, on for no access); whether the card is SD or SDHC (bit 1, on for SD); when the card is being read (bit 2); and when the card is being written (bit 3).
+It is advisable to connect the 4-bit vector to leds on the FPGA board so you can see if the card is connected and when it is actively used.

 The DEUNA/DELUA controller is called xu; it is a frontend for the ENC424J600 from Microchips, and most easily connected to the FPGA in the form of Digilent’s PMODNIC100.
 The xu controller actually contains a complete system, including unibus, CPU, microcode, line clock, and serial link – all this is hidden under the simple configuration described here.
 You enable the controller by setting the have_xu signal to 1.
 If you do, you must connect the signals xu_cs, xu_miso, xu_mosi, and xu_sck, and interface these to the appropriate pins of the ENC424J600 chip or PMODNIC100.